Valuable Opportunities for Research Programs

 Upcoming Events

-We are pleased to share that our next SSOE Valuable Opportunities for Research Programs Lunch & Learn session will be on Tuesday, September 10th at 12pm in 102 BEH.
-The presentation is titled ‘A Pitt Space Institute for the Final Frontier.’
+We are pleased to share that our next SSOE Valuable Opportunities for Research Programs Lunch & Learn session will be Tuesday, February 25th at 12pm in 102 BEH.
+The presentation is titled ‘Introduction to the Office of Innovation and Entrepreneurship: Powering Invention, Igniting Progress.’
+As the innovation economy becomes more and more important, this is a timely topic and will be useful for those who are veteran innovators to those who are interested in learning how to enter this rewarding space.

 If you would like to attend the session and receive a lunch, please contact Rose Gerber (rog128@pitt.edu) or Emily Huffman VonderPorten (ehv3@pitt.edu) directly.
 Please let them know of any dietary restrictions.
-Please rsvp no later than Friday, September 6th at 12pm in order to have a lunch provided.
+Please RSVP by noon on Friday, February 21st in order to have a lunch provided.